To learn about the digestive system. To begin to explore where nutrients come from, as well as their importance for particular tasks in the body.

 - What happens to the indigestible parts of food?

-Once at the activity, have students review what they've learned by clicking on the link, "Building Your System."
-Then have them study the digestive organs in more depth by clicking on the "Inside Story."
+Next, students should go to a Digestive System Activity on The Learning Site.
+Once at the activity, students should review what they've learned by clicking on the link, "Building Your System."
+Then they should study the digestive organs in more depth by clicking on the "Inside Story."

 Ask questions such as the following to assess student understanding of the benchmark ideas: